 Vice Chair, Sarah Peterson has over 15 years of experience as a social worker serving diverse ethnic communities and programs, including Latina victims of domestic violence, unaccompanied immigrant and refugee children, and immigrants and refugees.
 Recently, she became the Director of Development for Congreso de Latinos Unidos, a multi-service organization dedicated to helping the Latino community in North Philadelphia.
 Before joining Congreso, Sarah was Director of Development then Director of Refugee Programs at Hebrew Immigrant Aid Society (HIAS) Pennsylvania.
 Under her leadership at HIAS, the refugee resettlement program grew by 600% to resettle about 150 refugees from four different ethnic groups a year.
 For two years, Sarah coordinated the Pennsylvania Asylee Outreach Project, a statewide project established to connect people granted asylum to available resources and remove barriers preventing their complete integration into the community.
 Sarah served as a Peace Corp volunteer in Guatemala for over two years, and she taught English as a Second Language in China.
 She serves as a member of the board on Mount Airy, USA and is a former board member of the Philadelphia Area Peace Corps Association.
 She has a Master’s in Social Work from the University of Pennsylvania and is bilingual in English and Spanish.

-Treasurer, Katherine Yun, MD, MHS is second generation immigrant and Assistant Professor of Pediatrics at the University of Pennsylvania.
+Treasurer, Katherine Yun, MD, MHS is a second generation American and Assistant Professor of Pediatrics at the University of Pennsylvania.
 Her research focuses on access and quality of care for children in immigrant families.
 A board-certified pediatrician, she also teaches students and trainees at the Children’s Hospital of Philadelphia’s Refugee Health Program and at Puentes de Salud, a community-based health program serving South Philadelphia.
 She is a member of the Philadelphia Refugee Health Collaborative, a multi-disciplinary group of public health, nonprofit, and academic medical partners who collaborate on issues of relevance to the health of Philadelphia’s refugee community.
 Prior to medical school, she taught English in Central Asia and supported research on the health of survivors of human trafficking.

 Secretary, Nancy MacEoin has worked as an Assistant Defender at the Defender Association of Philadelphia since graduating Temple Law School in 2003, representing low-income clients in criminal cases.
 She works on the Immigration Project at the Defender Association, giving her a unique perspective on how the criminal justice system impacts not just criminal defendants, but the larger immigrant community as well.
 Prior to attending law school, she worked for five years as a paralegal at Nevada Legal Services in Las Vegas, Nevada, representing low-income individuals, including immigrants, in landlord/tenant matters, public housing, public benefits and unemployment claims.